rybak/github-pr-avatars-tab-icons/README.md

 [![Demonstration of the user script on two pull requests with different authors](.github/readme/github-pr-author-as-tab-icon.png)](https://github.com/rybak/github-pr-avatars-tab-icons/raw/main/github-pull-request-avatars.user.js)

 This user script GitHub tab icons (favicon) of pull request pages to author's avatar.
-Note that the user script overrides the dynamic display of build status in the tab icon.
+Note that the user script sometimes overrides the dynamic display of build status in the tab icon.

 The source code is distributed under the terms of the MIT Licence.
 See [LICENSE.txt](LICENSE.txt) for details.